Restaurant in Santo Domingo de la Calzada, Spain

 Who Should Book This

-Los Caballeros works leading for four types of visitor: Camino walkers wanting a proper sit-down meal that goes beyond pilgrim-hostel food; road-trippers moving between Burgos and Logroño who want to use Santo Domingo de la Calzada as a meaningful lunch stop; food-focused travellers interested in genuinely regional northern Spanish cooking rather than the modernist tasting menus that dominate Spain's prestige restaurant circuit; and anyone spending a night in the town who wants the leading dinner option available without travelling out.
+Los Caballeros works well for four types of visitor: Camino walkers wanting a proper sit-down meal that goes beyond pilgrim-hostel food; road-trippers moving between Burgos and Logroño who want to use Santo Domingo de la Calzada as a meaningful lunch stop; food-focused travellers interested in genuinely regional northern Spanish cooking rather than the modernist tasting menus that dominate Spain's prestige restaurant circuit; and anyone spending a night in the town who wants the leading dinner option available without travelling out.
 If you are planning a broader stay in La Rioja, pair this stop with our full Santo Domingo de la Calzada restaurants guide, the wineries guide, and the hotels guide to build the visit properly.
 The bars guide and experiences guide round out the picture for a longer stay.

 Frequently Asked Questions